• CLEAN

 • After 25 minutes, remove lid and bake for 25 – 30 more minutes, or until bread is a deep golden brown color.
 IMPORTANT: For the last 10 minutes of baking, prop the oven door open a crack using two small balls of tinfoil.
 This will allow some moisture to escape, and help develop a gorgeous crispier crust on your loaf.

-• After it has cooled, slice, slather with butter, build a sandwich, or dip in olive oil balsamic dipping oil… and ENJOY!
-You did it!
+• After it has cooled, slice, slather with butter, build a sandwich, or dip in Bread Dipping Oil… and ENJOY!
+Beat eaten fresh or toasted within 48 hours.

 Notes

-• *Make sure you feed your starter after you use it, to replace whatever you took out.
+• *Make sure to feed your starter after you use it, to replace whatever you took out.

 • If you don’t have bread flour, just whisk or sift together 3 cups All Purpose Flour with 1.5 tbsp.
 Vital Wheat Gluten.